-Wema Bank Appoints Ademola Adebise As Deputy Managing Director - Nigeria Today
+Wema Bank appoints Ademola Adebise as Deputy Managing Director - Nigeria Today

 The Board of Directors, Wema Bank Plc. has appointed Ademola Adebise as the Deputy Managing Director of the bank.
-The board announced this at a retreat held recently in Lagos.
 The Central Bank of Nigeria (CBN) has now approved the appointment.
-In a letter to the bank, the CBN said it had no objection to …
+In a letter to the bank, the CBN said it had no objection to the appointment.
+As DMD, Adebise will oversee Wema Bank’s Corporate and […]

-The post Wema Bank Appoints Ademola Adebise As Deputy Managing Director appeared first on INFORMATION NIGERIA.

 Follow us on twitter @NigeriaTodayNG